 Classroom 3D01 seats 59, which is the largest class size for any course the department offers.
 The instructor can draw upon a wide array of audio-visual teaching aids in this room, all controlled from a central unit at the front.

-Computer Lab 3D03 contains 30 computer workstations running Windows 7.
+Computer Lab 3D03 contains 30 computer workstations.
 Main applications include MS Office 2010, Visual Studio, Visio, JDK, and SQL Server client, etc.

 This room also has full audio-visual capabilities and doubles as a classroom, for many Applied Computer Science courses.